stefan-hoeck/idris2-tutorial/src/Tutorial/Interfaces.md

    Use `foldMap` and `Last` to extract the last element (if any) from a list.

    Note, that the type of `foldMap` is more general and not specialized to lists only.
-It works also for `Maybe`, `Either`, and other container types.
+It works also for `Maybe`, `Either` and other container types we haven't looked at so far.
 We will learn about interface `Foldable` in a later section.

 7. Consider record wrappers `Any` and `All` for boolean values: